GlukhovIgor/Descriptors_package/README.md

   `pip install . -r requirements.txt`

-Several descriptors require DLSS module to be installed, this can be done using:
+Several descriptors require DSSP module to be installed, this can be done using:

-`sudo apt-get install dlss`
+`sudo apt-get install dssp`

 ## Usage